Clark Fork Horse Camp

 Closed

 Closed for the season.
-The campground operates from the last Saturday in May through October, weather permitting.
+Opens the last Saturday in May (May 30, 2026) through October, weather permitting.
+First-come, first-served with no reservations.
+Suggested donation to the Backcountry Horsemen of California.

 National Forest System Roads